markfknight/vscode-typescript-node-starter/README.md

     yarn start
 ```

-This copmmand uses ts-node to run your application using your tsconfig.json compile options, running the code without build artifacts.
+This command uses ts-node to run your application using your tsconfig.json compile options, without compiling to JavaScript files.

 ## Customisations